8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

 BEGIN and END lines are used to specify a block of code for different languages.

+In addition, each type of shader subroutine corresponds to one shader stage: either the vertex or fragment (pixel) shader stage.
+A code block will have a ``_VERTEX`` or ``_FRAGMENT`` suffix depending on the types of shader subroutines it contains.
+The available types of shader subroutines are discussed later in this page.

 For example:

 .. code-block:: none